swagatk/Raspi_codes/isight/README.md

     - Raspberry Pi OS (Bookworm)
     - PiCamera2 Library (available by default on bookworm)
     - Vosk for speech recognition
-    - Piper for text to speech
+    - Piper for text to speech  (natural voice but very slow)
+	- flite for text to speech
     - Access to Generative AI APIs (Gemini)

 ## Installation